Al-shwaib/Phishing-Data-Scraper/README.md

    ```
 2. The data will be collected and saved in `phishing_data.csv`.

-## Notes
-- Ensure to respect the terms of use of the websites you are scraping.

 ## What is the data?
 The data collected includes verified phishing URLs.
 Please be cautious not to access these URLs, as they may be harmful or contain malicious content.
 It is recommended to use the data only for research and training purposes.